Notes on completing the Private Candidates’ Exam Registration Form©

 The UCI number is issued whenever you sit an exam, so if you’ve done exams before in the UK you will have been issued a UCI number.
 The best place to find this number is on your previous Statement of Results (or Statement of Entry).
 If you bring in a copy of the Statement when you register, that’s the best way to ensure we register you under the correct UCI.

-Generally, coursework is done as an internal student in a school and is then marked by the teachers within that school.
-This obviously creates problems if you want to do coursework as a Private Candidate.
+Coursework (or Controlled Assessments or “NEA”s) are completed as an internal student in a school and are then usually marked by the teachers within that school before being sent to the exam board for moderation.
+This obviously creates problems if you want to do new coursework as an external/Private Candidate.

-Another option for coursework is to register and complete the coursework component of a specification with a distance learning organisation that will both make the entries for it with the exam board and submit the coursework directly to them.
-You can then register for written exams separately with us.
-For example, for some specifications, students can do the coursework components with the National Extension College and their written exams with us.
+Another option for coursework is to register and complete that component with a distance learning organisation that will both make the entries for it with the exam board and submit the coursework directly to them.
+They can then request a “transferred candidate arrangement” with us whereby we host you for the written units – there is a £45 fee per exam for that.

 Please note that we do not retain coursework for long periods after it is returned by the exam board following moderation/marking.
 If you want your coursework back, please collect it within a month of the publication of results.

 Science Practicals NEAs